tomz005/GrabCut/README.md

   ├── Assignment3.pdf
   └── README.md
   ```
-- `src` will contain the Jupyter notebook(s) used for the assignment.
+- `src` contains the Jupyter notebook.
-- `images` will contain images used for the questions.
+- `images` will contain the images and the resultant images .
-- Follow this directory structure for all following assignments in this course.
-- **Make sure you run your Jupyter notebook before committing, to save all outputs.**

-You are free to use standard GMM packages for this assignment.
-For usage of other pkgs, please contact the TAs.